nyorain/vpp/README.md

 * Make sure your have the latest vulkan sdk path installed, otherwise the generated C++ api will not be compatible with the installed plain vulkan api.

-For further help or to report any problems (there are probably some at the moment) just open an issue at this github page.
+For further help or to report any problems (there are probably some at the moment) just open an issue at the [github page](https://github.com/nyorain/vpp)